 Srebrenica, Bosnia and Herzegovina

-Grand Press Photo 2018 Reportage - "People" category in reportage - 2nd place winner.
+Grand Press Photo 2018 - Reportage - "People" category - 2nd place winner.

 Mobile Photography Awards 2017 - Photo Essay - 1st place winner.